sabarnett/OnThisDayMacOS/README.md

 date in history.
 You select the month and day and, using a publicly available web API, I download and display various events, births and deaths throughout history.

-The original app was part of the training to be found on the Ray Wenderlick site.
-They have an enormously useful book that walks you through the basics of creating a Mac application.
+The original app was part of the training to be found on the Ray Wenderlich site.
+They have an enormously useful book [MacOS By Tutorials](https://www.raywenderlich.com/books/macos-by-tutorials) that walks you through the basics of creating a Mac application.
 Personal experience has shown that there are very few useful resources to do this and I have struggled with even the basics.
 This book has made developing this application pretty painless.

 I can highly recommend the book.